 - Express yourself in writing if you prefer.

-At the very least, talking your heart out on our platform will unburden you, providing a non-judgemental listening ear and give you another perspective.
+At the very least, talking with a Therapist or Coach on our platform will unburden you, providing a non-judgemental listening ear and give you another perspective.

 As a guideline, online counselling or coaching is not suitable where a person: